EugenMayer/docker-image-apacheds/README.md

 During the start, the key and certificate will be added to a keystore (/certs/apacheds.keystore), so apacheDS can consume this

 ### Data persistence
-To persist your data, please mount volume on /data
+To persist your data, please mount a volume on /data

 ### Importing your default data
 To import your default entrys, add a file to your mounted /bootstrap/data.ldif and set the ENV variable BOOTSTRAP_FILE.